troessner/reek/docs/Missing-Safe-Method.md

-# Prima Donna Method
+# Missing Safe Method

 ## Introduction

-Candidate methods for the _Prima Donna Method_ smell are methods whose names end with an exclamation mark (note that this smell will soon be renamed to "Missing Safe Method" in Reek 5).
+Candidate methods for the _Missing Safe Method_ smell are methods whose names end with an exclamation mark.

 An exclamation mark in method names means (the explanation below is taken from [here](http://dablog.rubypal.com/2007/8/15/bang-methods-or-danger-will-rubyist)):